- A director or company officer is an employee for PAYE purposes.

 Additional support for small companies

-- Business rates holiday Business Rates Holiday for Retail, Hospitality and Leisure for the 2020-2021 tax year.
+- Business rates holiday – These holidays only take place for retail, hospitality, and Leisure during the 2020-2021 tax year.
 This applies to all businesses in these sectors.
 For more information please visit HMRC website

-- Job Retention Scheme -Forloughed workers – 80% of the salary
+- Job Retention Scheme – Furloughed workers – 80% of the salary

 - Business Interruption Loan Scheme – For more information please visit

-- VAT and self assessment payment deferral – Under the government’s proposals VAT payments due before 30 June 2020 will not now need to be made until 31 March 2021.
-Self assessment payments on account due on 31 July 2020 will now not need to be made until 31 January 2021.
-No application is required but direct debit mandates need to be cancelled.
+- VAT and self-assessment payment deferral – Under the government’s proposals VAT payments due before 30 June 2020.
+There’s no need to make it until March 31, 2021.
+Self-assessment payments are due on the account on 31 July 2020.
+There’s no need to make it until March 31, 2021.
+There’s no requirement but direct debit mandates must be cancelled.
 For more information please click here

-- Statutory Sick Pay Rebate: The Government will bring forward legislation to allow small and medium-sized businesses to reclaim Statutory Sick Pay (SSP) paid for staff sickness absence due to coronavirus.
-This refund will cover up to 2 weeks’ SSP per eligible employee who has been off work because of corona-virus.
+- Statutory Sick Pay Rebate – The Government will bring forward legislation to allow small and medium-sized businesses to reclaim Statutory Sick Pay (SSP) paid for staff sickness absence due to coronavirus.
+This refund will cover up to 2 weeks’ SSP per eligible employee.
+These include employees who’ve taken some days off due to coronavirus.

-- Covid-19 Corporate Financing Facility: On March 17, HM Treasury announced a number of measures designed to support businesses.
-The Chancellor set out a package of temporary, timely and targeted measures to support public services, people and businesses through this period of disruption caused by Covid-19.
+- Covid-19 Corporate Financing Facility – On March 17, HM Treasury announced a number of measures designed to support businesses.
+The chancellor set out a package of temporary, timely, and targeted measures to support public services, people.
+The businesses through this period of disruption were caused by Covid-19.

 - Business Rates Holiday for Nurseries – Nurseries in England don’t have to pay business rates for the 2020-21 tax year.